sabsar42/Bangladesh-Medicine-Data-Analysis/README.md

 ## Repository Structure

+- **datasets/:**
-- `.json`: Contains the raw and processed medicine datasets in json format.
+  - `.json`: Contains the raw and processed medicine datasets in JSON format.

+- **notebooks/:**
-- `dgda-medicine-dataset-analysis.ipynb`: Notebooks used for data analysis.
+  - `dgda-medicine-dataset-analysis.ipynb`: Jupyter notebook used for data analysis.
-- `web-scrapping-medicines-dgda.ipynb/`: Python scripts for web scraping and data preprocessing.
+  - `web-scrapping-medicines-dgda.ipynb`: Python scripts for web scraping and data preprocessing.
-- `medicine-dataset-analysis-report/`: Visualizations ans Report generated during the analysis.
+  - `medicine-dataset-analysis-report.ipynb`: Visualizations and report generated during the analysis.